Choosing a Major

 Liberal Arts (humanities/social sciences) graduates have a hard time finding a job.

 False.
 Liberal arts graduates develop skills that are highly valued by employers and that are applicable to a wide variety of professional jobs.
 These skills allow liberal arts graduates to adapt to many different career areas.
 Finding a job has less to do with what your major is than it does with your proactive job search skills and preparation.
-Meet with a counselor in the Career Services Center and review their website for job search tips.
+Meet with a counselor in the Career Services Center and review their website for job search resources.